 Some authorities believe black maple should have separate species status and list it as Acer nigrum.

 No serious insect or disease problems.
-Susceptible to verticillium wilt, anthracnose and cankers.
-Also susceptible to borers.
+Susceptible to verticillium wilt, anthracnose, cankers, leaf spot and tar spot.
+Also susceptible to aphids, borers and scale.

 Shade tree or street tree.